Floydlang/floyd/docs/README.md

 Floyd replaces languages like C++, C#, Rust, Swift and Java -- but also scripting languages like Python and Javascript.

-It's designed to allow you to write the next Photoshop and Grand Theft Auto and mobile apps.
+It's designed to allow you to write the next Photoshop and Grand Theft Auto and any type of mobile app.

 The end goal is always to ship great *products* that execute extremely well on the hardware and that are a delight to develop further.

-Floyd has a bunch of novel concepts, how it separates the programming work in new ways, imposes a clean system-wide structure and has simple built in ways to do processing and concurrency.
+Floyd has a bunch of novel concepts, how it separates the programming work in new ways, imposes a clean system-wide structure and has simple built-in ways to do hard things like concurrency.

+# THE MATRIX

+- **Red Pill**: Knowledge, freedom, uncertainty and the brutal truths of reality
+- **Blue Pill**: Security, happiness, beauty, and the blissful ignorance of illusion

+Working interactive software needs both red and blue code.
+Floyd uses a red - blue - red sandwich were:

+1. Red pill: the Floyd runtime sits at the bottom of the sandwich and upholds the blue matrix simulation above it.
+2. Blue pill: ontop of the runtime is the blissful matrix illusion.
+Make sure most of your code goes here.
+It's a fantasic place to write solid programs.
+3. Red pill: Finally, on top of it all sits the Floyd containers and proceesses - introducing reality: time, mutation, communication with an every changing outside world.
+Keep this code as small as possible.
+It also reaches downward and adjusts the matrix and the runtime to improve performance.

 # SO EXACTLY WHAT IS FLOYD?